 Can I put my mini greenhouses in my porch instead of outside for the winter?

 If the porch is screened in, they should be fine for the winter.
-But if the porch has windows, be careful of premature sprouting because of the greenhouse effect.
+But if your porch has windows, be careful of premature sprouting because of the greenhouse effect.

 How many seeds should I plant in each container?